PurpleB4T/DnD-Wiki/src/site/notes/09. DnD-Wiki/Rules/Class Changes/Sorcerer/Sorcerer.md

 The Spells Known column of the Sorcerer table shows when you learn more sorcerer spells of your choice.
 Each of these spells must be of a level for which you have spell slots.
 For instance, when you reach 3rd level in this class, you can learn one new spell of 1st or 2nd level.

-Additionally, **whenever you finish a long rest** or gain a level in this class, you can choose one of the sorcerer spells you know and replace it with another spell from the sorcerer spell list, which also must be of a level for which you have spell slots.
+Additionally, **whenever you finish a long rest** or gain a level in this class, you can choose up to three of the sorcerer spells you know and replace it with another spell from the sorcerer spell list, which also must be of a level for which you have spell slots.

 #### Spellcasting Ability
 Charisma is your spellcasting ability for your sorcerer spells, since the power of your magic relies on your ability to project your will into the world.
 You use your Charisma whenever a spell refers to your spellcasting ability.
 In addition, you use your Charisma modifier when setting the saving throw DC for a sorcerer spell you cast and when making an attack roll with one.